-Step 9 - Install AP Racing CP9661 brake caliper
+Step 9 - Install AP Racing CP9451 brake caliper

 - Verify that you are putting the proper caliper on the correct side of the car.
-The smallest pistons will be first piston in the standard forward rotation of the disc and there is an arrow noting disc rotation on the caliper - Using a 6mm hex wrench, remove the two pad retention bolts from the top of the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 14mm socket and the supplied washers (#10.02.00009), secure the caliper to the caliper bracket with the jet nuts (#10.02.00008).
-Torque to 40 lb-ft. - Visually make sure the disc is centered in the caliper pathway.
+The smallest pistons will be first piston in the standard forward rotation of the disc.
+There is also an arrow on the back side of the caliper that illustrates disc rotation direction. - Using a 6mm hex wrench, remove the two pad retention bolts from the top of the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 14mm socket and the supplied washers (#10.02.00009), secure the caliper to the caliper bracket with the jet nuts (#10.02.00008).
+Torque to 23 lb-ft. - Visually make sure the disc is centered in the caliper pathway.